asternick/electricity-gen/readme.md

 ## Limitations and Next Steps

 The model represents a simplification of the electricity generation landscape.
+There are many features that could be added to the model which would allow deeper insights to be delivered by the clustering algorithms:

-Electricity is traded between states; some states import some or even all their generation (DC, for example) whereas many produce virtually all the electricity they consume.
-Energy storage, presently overwhelmingly pumped hydro, impacts the integration of intermittent renewables.
+* Electricity is traded between states; some states import some or even all their generation (DC, for example) whereas many produce virtually all the electricity they consume.
+This may impact retail electricity rates.
+* Energy storage, presently overwhelmingly pumped hydro, supports the integration of intermittent renewables.
 Short-duration lithium-ion storage, while still small, is scaling at a pace that rivals wind and solar growth over the past decade, with aggressive policy support in many states.
-The presence, or non-presence, of a state renewable portfolio standard (RPS) is widely recognized as a primary driver of renewable investment.
-All of this data is available at the state level and could be added to the model.
+* The presence, or non-presence, of a state renewable portfolio standard (RPS) is widely recognized as a primary driver of renewable investment.

-This project is focused on clustering, but a predictive model for electricity rates is suggested by the trends which appear to be visible in the stackrate plots.
+This project is focused on clustering, but a predictive model for electricity rates may be possible.
 However, machine learning algorithms typically require a significant quantity of training data to build useful models, and we have only 29 rows for each state.
 An ensemble model which aggregates all the states' profiles may be practical, and is a logical next step in the analysis.